abelr-githubplace/courses/the_c_programming_language/the_c_programming_language_data_types.md

 };
 ```

 > Note that when a pointer value is $0$ it is considered a `NULL` pointer.
-The above could be written using the standard library as follows.
+The above could be written using the standard library.
 >
 > ```c
 > #include <stdlib.h>